babenek/base91x/README.md

 An encoded string might be used for JSON string if JSON does not require to escape / Slash.

-Encoded string size ~ 16 * original size / 13.
+Encoded string size ~ original_size * 16 / 13 (+23.08%)

 There is possibility to extend the algorithm to use 89 codes during decode.

-The alphabet transforms from base91 value with operation XOR(0x7F) with tree exceptions.
+The alphabet transforms from base91 value with operation XOR(0x7F) with the tree exceptions.

 The alphabet: